How much does it cost?

 Can you help with fundraising?

 Yes we can.
-Our Fundraising and Bursary team can provide you with ideas and information and help to publicise your efforts.
-We are constantly amazed by the ideas our volunteers have for raising money, which range from holding fashion shows and discos to running marathons or packing bags in supermarkets.
+Our team can provide you with ideas and information and help to publicise your efforts.
+We are constantly amazed by the ideas our volunteers have for raising money, which range from holding fashion shows to running marathons or packing bags in supermarkets.
 We appreciate that raising the funds to pay for your placement can seem daunting.
 However it’s reassuring to know that many young people have been in the same situation in the past and successfully raised the money they required.
 It can be hard work but it certainly is achievable, and the process of fundraising is an experience in itself!
 So where do you start?

 - Work out your budget – how much will you need?